 Armament: one internal M61A2 20 mm gun, two AIM-9 Sidewinders stored internally in the side weapons bays; six AIM-120 AMRAAMs in the main weapons bay; for ground attack two 1,000-lb JDAMs replace four AMRAAMs internally; up to eight Small Diameter Bombs (SDBs) can be carried in place of the two JDAMs (projected by 2009).
+COMMENTARY

-The F/A-22's unparalleled combination of stealth, supercruise (ability to cruise at supersonic speed without using its afterburners), maneuverability, and integrated avionics allows it to counter multiple anti-access threats.
+Intended to lead USAF's "kick down the door" force, by day and night, and across the spectrum of missions, the F-22A presents an unparalleled combination of stealth, supercruise (ability to cruise at supersonic speed without using its afterburners), maneuverability, and integrated avionics allowing it to counter multiple anti-access threats.
 Integrated avionics and intraflight data link permit simultaneous engagement of multiple targets.
 The combination of flight controls, structural strength, and high-performance engines with thrust vectoring nozzles results in exceptional maneuverability.
-The F/A-22 will lead the USAF's "kick down the door" force, day and night, across the spectrum of missions.

-The F/A-22 entered engineering and manufacturing development (EMD) in August 1991.
-During this period, nine aircraft were built, three without avionics to explore flight characteristics, flutter, loads, propulsion, envelope expansion, and weapons separation.
-The first aircraft is no longer flying and was used for live fire testing after completion of its flight characteristics work.
-The remaining six were built with avionics to complete integration work, refine the pilot vehicle interface, and fly guided weapons launch tests.
+The cockpit is fitted with six color LCDs.
+The Projection Primary Multifunction Display provides a plan view of the air and ground tactical situation, including threat identity, threat priority, and tracking information.
+Two displays give navigation, communication, identification, and flight information, with three secondary displays showing air and ground threats, stores management, and air threat information.
+A HUD displays target status, weapon status, weapon envelopes, and shoot cues.
+Other equipment includes AN/APG-77 radar, an electronic warfare system with radar warning receiver and missile launch detector, JTIDS, IFF, laser gyroscope inertial reference, and GPS.
+The F-22A entered engineering and manufacturing development (EMD) in August 1991.
+Nine aircraft were built, three without avionics to explore flight characteristics, flutter, loads, propulsion, envelope expansion, and weapons separation, and six with avionics to complete integration work, refine the pilot vehicle interface, and fly guided weapons launch tests.
 In addition, one static and one fatigue test airframe were built.

 Initial operational test and evaluation (IOT&E) examining the Raptor's air dominance mission concluded mid-September 2004.
 JDAM capability was demonstrated that same month.
+Follow-on OT&E (FOT&E) started in August 2005.
+The F-22A had achieved air-to-air and air-to-ground attack capability when it reached IOC in December 2005.

+F-35 Joint Strike Fighter (Lockheed Martin photo/Tom Reynolds)

-Follow-on OT&E (FOT&E) is expected to start July 2005.
-The F/A-22 is planned to have air-to-air and air-to-ground attack capability when it reaches IOC at the end of 2005.
-The F/A-22 is in low-rate initial production (Lots 1-5) with full-rate production approved in the spring of 2005.
-Production aircraft have been delivered to Nellis AFB, Nev., and to Tyndall AFB, Fla., where they are used to train F/A-22 pilots.
-Langley received its first Raptors in January 2005.
+Production aircraft have been delivered to Nellis AFB, Nev., and to Tyndall AFB, Fla., where they are used to train F-22 pilots, and to Langley AFB, Va., the first operational base.
+USAF plans to put F-22s at Elmendorf AFB, Alaska, Hickam AFB, Hawaii, and Holloman AFB, N.M.